How Long Does a Drug Patent Last?

 A drug can also garner a three-year extension of the patent if the manufacturer can prove it works for other types of illnesses or in certain circumstances.
 One of the most interesting cases of this method of evergreening involved an anti-diabetes drug called Glucophage.
 The company took advantage of the pediatric exclusivity extension, then poured their research into developing the XR version of the original.
 This translated into $3 billion in additional sales, thanks to a three-year patent extension.

 If you need help with drug patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.